cpmpercussion/bela-myo-example/README.md

 1. Install [MyoLinux](https://github.com/brokenpylons/MyoLinux) on your Bela.
 This involves copying over the source code and building according to the instructions given on the [MyoLinux](https://github.com/brokenpylons/MyoLinux) readme.
 At this point you can test the connectivity using the `myolinux_example` program that is built when installing MyoLinux.
 2. Copy the MyoLinux shared object file to where it will be seen by the build environment: `cp /usr/local/lib/libmyolinux.so /usr/lib/`
 3. Move the project files from this repo to your bela.
-4. To connect to a Myo you have to specify the address in line 16 of `render.cpp`.
+4. To connect to a specific Myo you have to specify the address in line 16 of `render.cpp`, e.g., `#define MYO_ADDRESS "c8:2f:84:e5:88:af"`.
 You can find this address when running `myolinux_example` in step 1.
 5. Alternatively, you can replace `client.connect(MYO_ADDRESS);` with `client.connect());` from line 465 and the Bela will connect to the first Myo it sees.
-In a multi-myo situation this could be very bad (or... very good? depends on the goals of your project).
+In a multi-myo situation this could be very bad (or... very good?).
 6. Make some cool sounds in the `_main.pd` file.
 I've put in an example that uses the EMGs to control the volume of eight oscillators while the pitch (angle) of your arm changes the base pitch (frequency).
 Fun!

 ## Data you get: